marschall/spring-batch-inmemory/README.md

 Spring Batch In-Memory
 ======================

-Alternative implementations of the Spring Batch `JobRepository` and `JobExplorer` interfaces as the map based DAO implementations (`MapJobInstanceDao`, `MapJobExecutionDao`, `MapStepExecutionDao` and `MapExecutionContextDao`) are deprecated.
+Alternative implementations of the Spring Batch `JobRepository` and `JobExplorer` interfaces that don't require committing JDBC transactions.
+This allows you to roll back all DML operations in integration tests.

 We offer two different implementations:

+- Null implementations that do not save any data and therefore do not require any cleanup.
+This is ideal for integration tests where you don't want to have to clean up previous job executions.
 - In memory implementations that save all data in memory.
-These require cleanup.
-- Null implementations that do not save any data and therefore do not require any cleanup.

-This project allows to run Spring Batch integration tests either without a JDBC `DataSource` or with rolling back all DML operations.
+These are intended as replacements for the deprecated the map based DAO implementations (`MapJobInstanceDao`, `MapJobExecutionDao`, `MapStepExecutionDao` and `MapExecutionContextDao`).
+These require clean up of previous job executions.

+We also offer a `NullDataSource` that allows running integration tests without a database at all.

 ```xml
 <dependency>